jbcarruthers/broomstones_bylaws/broomstones_bylaws.md

 The Nominating Committee shall report its nominations to the Secretary no later than the end of March, and a report of such nominations shall be sent to each voting member, with the notice of the meeting.
-Any proxy solicited by the management of the corporation shall state that it will be voted in favor of the election of the persons nominated by the Nominating Committee except as otherwise specifically instructed in writing.
+Any proxy solicited by the management of the Corporation shall state that it will be voted in favor of the election of the persons nominated by the Nominating Committee except as otherwise specifically instructed in writing.
 Members with the power to vote may submit nominations for